I did not kill my daughter. I did not kill my husband.Angelina Rodriguez

 Did Angelina Rodriguez Murder Her Daughter Alicia Fuller?

 Sick babies are not fun.
-What can you do?
+But what can you do?

 Husband Tom Fuller, Angelina, Autumn and Alicia traveled to Michigan for a vacation in late 1992, or early 1993.
 A customer noticed Alicia’s pacifier, and approached them during lunch.